Lāčplēsis Day: In the Republic of Latvia (1918–1940)

-Lāčplēsis Day after USSR occupation (1988)
+In the Latvian SSR (1940–1991)

 After Soviet occupation of Latvia in 1940, the celebration of Lāčplēsis Day was strictly prohibited.
-During the third awakening of Latvia, the Latvian Soviet Socialist Republic resumed the celebration of Lāčplēsis Day.
-On November 10, 1989, the Supreme Council of the LSSR designated Lāčplēsis Day as a day of remembrance.
-Lāčplēsis Day became a day of commemoration for the soldiers that gave their lives during the Latvian War of Independence.
+During the third awakening of Latvia, the Latvian Soviet Socialist Republic (LSSR) resumed the celebration of Lāčplēsis Day.
+On November 10, 1989, the Supreme Soviet of the LSSR designated Lāčplēsis Day as a day of remembrance.
+Lāčplēsis Day became a day of commemoration for the soldiers who gave their lives during the Latvian War of Independence.
 A popular Lāčplēsis Day tradition since 1988 has been placing candles by the wall of Riga Castle.
 Similar candle-lighting ceremonies also take place in other cities, villages and military cemeteries across the country.

+In the Republic of Latvia (1991–present)

-In 2018 there has been a proposal by Unity and National Alliance to make Lāčplēsis Day a national holiday.
+In 2018, a proposal by Unity and National Alliance to make Lāčplēsis Day a national holiday failed.
 Lāčplēsis Day now honors all fallen Latvian freedom fighters, not just the Knights of the Lāčplēsis War Order.
-November has become a symbolic month of Latvian reflection on the founding of their relatively young nation.
+November has become a symbolic month of Latvian reflection on the founding of their nation.
 Latvian officials frequently mention Lāčplēsis Day to rally Latvians in various modern conflicts.

 Given the COVID-19 pandemic ongoing in 2021, Latvian President Egils Levits tweeted "Let's remember our own Lāčplēsis heroes, Latvian Army soldiers who sacrificed their lives for their homeland.
 Today we must find the strength of Lāčplēsis to fight for the health of the people, in order to resist delusions."
-Levits encourages his citizens to make wise and sacrifical decisions regarding the global pandemic, drawing upon the strength of the Knights of Lāčplēsis.
+Levits encouraged his citizens to make wise and sacrificial decisions regarding the global pandemic, drawing upon the strength of the Knights of Lāčplēsis.